- APRs as low as 5.94%

-Upgrade Review Summary: Upgrade personal loans offer quick decisions and funding, with the whole process taking 2 - 5 business days.
-They’re also are fairly easy to get, reportedly requiring a credit score of only 620 for approval.
-Plus, Upgrade loans are available to U.S. citizens as well as permanent residents of the U.S. and immigration-visa holders who have a passport instead of an SSN.
+Upgrade personal loans offer quick decisions and funding, with the whole process taking 2 - 5 business days.
+They’re also fairly easy to get, reportedly requiring a credit score of only 620 for approval.
+Plus, Upgrade loans are available to U.S. citizens as well as permanent residents of the U.S. and immigration-visa holders.

-The unfortunate part is that Upgrade personal loans aren’t really ideal for either people with bad credit or people with excellent credit.
+The unfortunate part is that Upgrade personal loans have an origination fee of 2.9% to 8% of the loan amount built into the APR.
 People with bad credit will have to deal with interest rates as high as 35.97%.
-And while people with excellent credit can qualify for rates as low as 7.99%, they can get better deals from other lenders.
-Upgrade’s personal loan APR range starts a bit higher than that of other online lenders because they have an origination fee of 2.9% to 8% of the loan amount built into the APR.
+And while people with excellent credit can qualify for rates as low as 5.94%, they can get better deals from other lenders.

 Below, you can see how WalletHub rates Upgrade personal loans in three key categories: Terms, Requirements & Application, and Reviews & Transparency.
 You’ll also see how they compare to loans from some other popular lenders.